 For instance, suppose your family has a $50 million estate and each spouse has a $10 million life insurance policy.
 When the first spouse dies, if the other spouse is the beneficiary, they will get the $10 million benefit.
 But now the estate is worth $60 million. $4 million of that increase is essentially earmarked for the estate tax before you even see a dime of it.

-5. How To Avoid Estate Tax With a Trust
+5. How to Avoid Estate Tax with a Trust

 Let’s continue with learning how to avoid estate tax.